Matt Olson Player Props: Braves vs. Diamondbacks

 Diamondbacks Pitching Rankings

+- The 8.6 strikeouts per nine innings put together by the Diamondbacks pitching staff ranks 19th in MLB.

-- The Diamondbacks have the 18th-ranked team ERA among all MLB pitching staffs (4.34).
+- The Diamondbacks' 4.30 team ERA ranks 16th across all league pitching staffs.

-- Diamondbacks pitchers combine to surrender 64 total home runs at a rate of 1.1 per game (to rank 15th in baseball).
+- Diamondbacks pitchers combine to rank 18th in baseball in home runs surrendered (66 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.